-SP 251 Principles of Effective Speaking (3) DA
+SP 251 Principles of Effective Public Speaking (3)

-Prerequisite: "C" or higher in ENG 100 This course provides students with the opportunity to improve their public speaking skills through extensive practice in speech preparation and delivery techniques.
+Recommended Prep: SP 151 or Placement in ENG 100 This course provides students with the opportunity to improve their public speaking skills through extensive practice in speech preparation and delivery techniques.
 Emphasis is given to audience analysis, gathering supporting materials, and organization, in addition to other speechmaking techniques for a variety of speaking occasions.
 (3 hrs. lect. per week)

-SP 253 Argumentation and Debate (3) DA
+SP 253 Argumentation and Debate (3)